 The Information Officer is responsible for maintaining the scheme on behalf of the College.
-The Information Officer is the Senior Tutor.
-The Academic Registrar maintains the publication scheme on behalf of the Information Officer.
+The Information Officer is the Senior Tutor who can be contacted at email@example.com The Academic Registrar maintains the publication scheme on behalf of the Information Officer.

 All material associated with the definitions in the classes contained in the scheme are available either in hard copy, or electronically via the College website.
 To obtain hard copies of any of the material please contact the Academic Registrar or Senior Tutor on the email addresses above, or at Somerville College, Woodstock Road, Oxford, OX2 6HD.

 It is important to us that this Publication Scheme meets your needs.
 If you find the scheme difficult to understand, please let us know.
 We also welcome suggestions as to how the scheme might be improved.
 Any questions, comments, or complaints about this scheme should be sent to: